top of page

 You will notice I don't have you do anything on balance balls or anything that is designed to make you wobble all over the place.
 The reason for this is very clear when you read the science - instability hinder your ability to produce force.
 And since force is necessary for building strength and muscle, I want to make you as stable as I can (without violating any of the rules above).

 It's for this reason that I will typically choose the barbell bench over the dumbbell bench, at least when training for strength.
-Dumbbells are great for lighter assistance work, but a heavy set of 3 reps would be very dodgy.
+Dumbbells are great for medium intensity assistance work, but a heavy set of 3 reps can be very dodgy if you want to keep your teeth.

 Full over Partial Range of Motion